solita/solita.github.com/_posts/2016-07-19-crafting-react-with-love.md

 ![Coolest app](/img/crafting-react-with-love/phonebook.png)

 Code is available from [here](http://github.com/Solita/react-phonebook){:target="_blank"}.
 At initial stage, our application looks like this.

+![Phonebook-1](/img/crafting-react-with-love/phonebook-1.png)

-It does not actually do anything but looks fancy!
+It doesn't actually do anything but looks fancy!
 Most certainly it does not have 1 000 contacts!

-![Phonebook-1](/img/crafting-react-with-love/phonebook-1.png)

 ### Stage 1.
 Filtering input